Advancing Scanning Probe Microscopy Simulations: A Decade of Development in Probe-Particle Models: AFM simulation models

 \subsubsection{Lennard-Jones}

-In the original (and the simplest) PPAFM model~\cite{Hapala2014_PPM} the motion of the PP, ${\vec r}_{PP}$, is governed by a potential obtained as a sum of pair-wise Lennard-Jones potentials between the PP and all the atoms of the sample.
-The attractive and repulsive parts of Lennard-Jones potential simulate the attractive London dispersion and the Pauli repulsion respectively.
+In the original (and the simplest) Probe-Particle Model~\cite{Hapala2014_PPM} the motion of the PP, ${\vec r}_{PP}$, is governed by a potential obtained as a sum of pair-wise Lennard-Jones (LJ) potentials between the PP and all the atoms of the sample.
+The attractive and repulsive parts of the LJ potential simulate the attractive London dispersion and the Pauli repulsion respectively.
 The total potential is evaluated as follows:

-Here the position of the sample atoms ${\vec r}_i$ are considered rigid (i.e. not movable), and traditional mixing rules such as $R_{i, PP}=R_i+R_{PP}$ and $e_{i, PP}= e_i e_{PP}$ are used to evaluate the equilibrium distance $R_{i, PP}$ and binding energy $e_{i, PP}$ of the $i$-th atom of the sample and the PP. The default parameters $e_i, R_i$ are taken from the OPLS force field \cite{Jorgensen1988}, but PPAFM also allows for a change of the element-based parameters in a user-provided parameter file.
+Here the position of the sample atoms ${\vec r}_i$ are considered rigid (i.e. not movable), and traditional mixing rules such as $R_{i, PP}=R_i+R_{PP}$ and $e_{i, PP}= \sqrt{e_i e_{PP}}$ are used to evaluate the equilibrium distance $R_{i, PP}$ and binding energy $e_{i, PP}$ of the $i$-th atom of the sample and the PP. The default parameters $e_i, R_i$ are taken from the OPLS force field \cite{Jorgensen1988}, but \texttt{ppafm} also allows for a change of the element-based parameters in a user-provided parameter file.